Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 so

-I think that the fact that now with the internet and social media and you can be all things, and I actually think it's flipped now to the point where if you aren't more things, you're boring.
+I think that the fact that now with the internet and social media and you can be all things.
+And I actually think it's flipped now to the point where if you aren't more things, you're boring.

-some parts of me are so glad I didn't have social media when I was 17, 18, because I was already insecure.
+So it's actually in a place now that I think I almost wish some some parts of me are so glad I didn't have social media when I was 17, 18, because I was already insecure.

+Of course, man.
 I'm excited for you.

+This is a quote from you that I saw you say on another interview somewhere.
 We cannot fend off the battle inside by ourselves, even when we're always convincing ourselves we can and should.

-there's been a couple of people, but
+to, there's been a couple of people, but,

-my parents are both very artistic, but real world.
+you know, my parents are both very artistic, but real world.

-they did not go into the arts professionally to watch their kid want to be in the arts was probably sheer terror for them, but also like, you know, they always brought me back down to earth and they always built me up.
+They did not go into the arts professionally to watch their kid want to be in the arts was probably sheer terror for them, but also like, you know, they always brought me back down to earth and they always built me up.

 had a couple of teachers that saw, I mentioned the attention span thing, but like having ADD and not knowing it and finding solace in the arts saved my life.
+Having the teacher kind of go,

 I see like you're getting your butt kicked a bit in math class.

-I'm going to open up the music room for you so that you can refill that part of your tank because i know you're feeling like crap in that with that tank uh that saved my life um you know being with the right partner you know it's like i was just talking to my girlfriend today about something i was i forgot what it was but it was like you know having somebody that allows you to be your weakest with them so that you can be your strongest out the front door is uh is just the most vital and the most important thing wow how long you guys been together About three years now.
+You know, being with the right partner, you know, it's like, I was just talking to my girlfriend today about something I was, I forgot what it was, but it was like, you know, having somebody that allows you to be your weakest with them so that you can be your strongest out the front door is

+How long have you guys been together?
+About three years now.
 But honestly, like to have a sounding board like that is incredible.

 What's the greatest lesson your girlfriend's taught you?

 To not care so much what other people think.
+Really?

 I'd say that, you know,

-there is such a, there is such a tendency for your focus when you're trying to become inspired by something to kind of be wide and to be, you know, you're hearing it from a lot of, a lot of corner offices are telling, are telling you a lot of things, not to mention all the anonymous
+there is such a tendency for your focus when you're trying to become inspired by something to kind of be wide and to be, you know, you're hearing it from a lot of, a lot of corner offices are telling, are telling you a lot of things, not to mention all the anonymous

 things that you get from all over the internet.

-And, you know, it's impossible, even when you've accomplished a bunch and even though you, you are chasing all the right things and
+And, you know, it's impossible, even when you've accomplished a bunch and even though you, you are chasing all the right things and to kind of get thrown every now and then to kind of say, oh, but she'll see that I'm really excited by something.

-And then I'll have a second thought that is based entirely on the insecurity of what somebody might say, or, oh, maybe that won't be taken the right way, or what, or stuff that has nothing to do with inspiration.
+And then I'll have a second thought that is based entirely on the insecurity of what somebody might say, or, oh, maybe that won't be taken the right way or what, or stuff that has nothing to do with inspiration.

 And she'll sit me down and she'll say,

+like, absolutely not.
 I saw that, I saw how your eyes lit up.

+I saw that fire in you about this thing.
 You were so excited about this song or this collaborator or this comedy thing or whatever it was.

 just to kind of keep me where the light, keeping me where the light is can sometimes mean that you, you don't, you don't care as much about the noise.

+And even now, sometimes I care too much about the noise in the chatter.
 Then what is at this season of life, what does success look like for you?

 I want to be